stockphrase/no-silo/content/courses/workshops/inter-library-loan.md

 A common problem in academic research is discovering that a book or article you require for a project is checked out, missing, or not owned by the library.
+Less commonly, you may find yourself in a global pandemic and be unable to physically visit a library to borrow books.
 There are a number of free services available to you when you encounter this problem.

 ### Borrow Direct consortium